ubports/docs.ubports.com/humanguide/other-design-considerations/convergence.rst

 Convergence is one of the milestones Ubuntu Touch wants to achieve.
 One app available across all screen sizes and input methods, such as mobile handsets, tablets, and laptops.

+Convergence refers to the ability to use the same code base across multiple hardware form factors.
+Multiple devices using the same code base allows for features to be developed once, then shipped on multiple device types.
+This reducing development time and cost.
+The goal is for Ubuntu Touch to provide a consistent experience, whether you are using it on a big screen with mouse and keyboard or on a small touchscreen.

 Screen size
 -----------